open-compass/LawBench/README.md

 # LawBench

 Large language models (LLMs) have demonstrated strong capabilities in various aspects.
 However, when applying them to the highly-specialized, safe-critical legal domain, it is unclear how much legal knowledge they possess and whether they can reliably perform law-related tasks.
-To address this gap, we propose a comprehensive evaluation benchmark LawBench.
+To address this gap, we propose a comprehensive evaluation benchmark **LawBench**.
+Tasks in LawBench are based on the law system of China.
+A similar bench based on the American law system is available [here](https://github.com/RUCAIBox/HaluEval).

 ## Introduction
 LawBench has been meticulously crafted to have precise assessment of the LLMs’ legal capabilities.